An E-Commerce Peak Season Checklist for Warehouse and Distribution

 E-Business Website Essentials

-- Automation & Data collection
+- Automation & Data Collection

-Nobody wants to spend hours on a website trying to find the right product.
+- Ease of Use – Nobody wants to spend hours on a website trying to find the right product.
 Complexity is not always your friend.
-When it comes to successful websites, Ease of Use is a very important term to keep in mind.
+When it comes to successful websites, online shop setup and utilization are very important to keep in mind.
 When websites become too complex, plenty of people give up when not being able to find the right product.
-Your E-commerce business should be defined and created in such a way to make the customer experience as simple as possible.
-No excessive steps within the buying/searching process should be present.
+Your E-commerce business should be defined and created with customer needs in mind.
+Ultimately, customer experience should be as simple as possible.
+From start to finish, the cloud-based e-commerce platform development and management process should be as streamlined as possible.

 The need to improve

-Chatbots are now part of many call-centers, E-commerce businesses and established companies.
-Chatbots are often implemented as a first point of contact/help before reaching customer service to better determine the customers’ needs and questions.
-However, many of today’s popular chatbot even provide other services that allow them to be more flexible (Neusser, 2021).
+Chatbots are now part of many call centers, E-commerce businesses, cloud-based e-commerce platforms, global portal hubs, and established companies.
+Chatbots are often implemented as a first point of contact/help before reaching customer service to determine the customers’ needs and questions better.
+However, many of today’s popular chatbots even provide other services that allow them to be more flexible (Neusser, 2021).